artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 > Where here, $\Theta$ represents the angle between v and w.

    Implement a cosign similarity function `def cosignSimilarity(vector1, vector2)`, where given two numpy vectors of similar length (feel free to use the numpy library), you return the cosign of the angles between them.
 You can verify that this is the method that the Magnitude library uses as well, by querying two words from the Magnitude library and using your own function to find the similarity, and compare that to Magnitude’s .similarity() function.

+    ```python
+    >>> from pymagnitude import *
+    >>> vectors = Magnitude(path + "GoogleNews-vectors-negative300.magnitude")
+    ...
+    ```

+    ```python
+    >>> cosignSimilarity(np.array([2, 0]), np.array([0, 1]))
+    0.0
+    >>> vectors.similarity("cat", "dog")
+    0.76094574
+    >>> cosignSimilarity(vectors.query("cat"), vectors.query("dog"))
+    0.76094574
+    ```

 3. **[5 points]** Now, given a sentence, implement the function `calcSentenceEmbedding(sentence)` that takes a sentence and returns a vector embedding for that sentence.
 You can assume that all the words in the sentence have the same importance, so addition of individual word vectors is fine.
 Your function should use the minimum amount of arithmetic necessary to achieve a vector representation for the sentence, where meanings can be compared accurately using cosign similarity.

 4. **[10 points]** We have provided a txt file of training sentences for the R2D2s in a file named r2d2TrainingSentences.txt, as well as a function, `loadTrainingSentences(file_path)`, which reads the file and returns a dictionary with keys `[category]Sentences` which map to a list of the sentences belonging to that category.

     Write a function `sentenceToEmbeddings(commandTypeToSentences)` that converts every sentence in the dictionary returned by `loadTrainingSentences(file_path)` to an embedding.
 You should return a tuple of two elements.
 The first element is an m by n numpy array, where m is the number of sentences and n is the length of the vector embedding, and row i of the array contains the embedding for sentence i.
 The second element is a dictionary mapping from the index of the sentence to a tuple where the first element is the original sentence, and the second element is category, such as “direction”,.
-The indexes of the matrix and the dictionary should match. i.e., sentence j should have an embedding in the jth row of the matrix, and should have itself and its category mapped onto by key j in the dictionary.
+The order of the indices does not matter, but the indices of the matrix and the dictionary should match. i.e., sentence j should have an embedding in the jth row of the matrix, and should have itself and its category mapped onto by key j in the dictionary.
 The category should not contain the word `Sentences`.

+    ```python
+    >>> trainingSentences = loadTrainingSentences("r2d2TrainingSentences.txt")
+    >>> sentenceEmbeddings, indexToSentence = sentenceToEmbeddings(trainingSentences)
+    >>> sentenceEmbeddings[14:]
+    array([[-0.05598213,  0.1943551 , -0.11834867, ..., -0.06152995,
+             0.08182373, -0.09995176],
+           [ 0.08825371,  0.11762686,  0.13814032, ..., -0.08913179,
+            -0.01735716, -0.11799385],
+           [ 0.0267941 ,  0.07393055,  0.16094553, ...,  0.01224081,
+             0.30259034, -0.27123183],
+           ...,
+           [ 0.10430418, -0.1844649 ,  0.23166019, ...,  0.03172258,
+             0.01876774,  0.08740467],
+           [ 0.35799584,  0.15163158,  0.20712882, ..., -0.02359562,
+             0.14265963, -0.31631052],
+           [ 0.18705991, -0.02135478,  0.36185202, ..., -0.30548167,
+             0.04913769, -0.20094341]])
+    >>> indexToSentence[14]
+    ('Turn to heading 30 degrees.', 'direction')
+    ```

 5. **[10 points]** Now, given an arbitrary input sentence, and an m by n matrix of sentence embeddings, write a function `closestSentence(sentence, sentenceEmbeddings)` that returns the index of the closest sentence to the input.
 This should be the row vector which is closest to the sentence vector of the input.
+Depending on the indices of your implementation of `sentenceToEmbeddings(commandTypeToSentences)`, the following output may vary.

+    ```python
+    >>> sentenceEmbeddings, _ = sentenceToEmbeddings(loadTrainingSentences("r2d2TrainingSentences.txt"))
+    >>> closestSentence("Lights on.", sentenceEmbeddings)
+    32
+    ```

 6. **[30 points]** Now, given an arbitrary input sentence, and a file path to r2d2 commands, write a function `getCategory(sentence, file_path)` that returns the category that that sentence should belong to.
 You should also map sentences that don’t really fit into any of the categories to a new category, “no”, and return “no” if the input sentence does not really fit into any of the categories.

     Simply finding the closest sentence and outputting that category will not be enough for this function.
 We suggest trying out a k-nearest neighbors approach, and scoring the neighbors in some way to find which category is the best fit.
 You can write new helper functions to help out.
 Which kind of words appear in almost all sentences and so are not a good way to distinguish sentence meanings?

+    ```python
+    >>> getCategory("Turn your lights green.", "r2d2TrainingSentences.txt")
+    'light'
+    >>> getCategory("Drive forward for two feet.", "r2d2TrainingSentences.txt")
+    'direction'
+    >>> getCategory("Do not laugh at me.", "r2d2TrainingSentences.txt")
+    'no'
+    ```

     Your implementation for this function can be as free as you want.
 We will test your function on a test set of sentences.
 Our training set will be ` r2d2TrainingSentences.txt `, and our test set will be similar to the development set called `r2d2DevelopmentSentences.txt` which we have provided for testing your implementation locally (however, there will be differences, so try not to overfit!).
 Your accuracy will be compared to scores which we believe are relatively achievable.
 Anything greater than or equal to a 75% accuracy on the test set will receive a 100%, and anything lower than a 60% accuracy will receive no partial credit.
 To encourage friendly competition, we have also set up a leaderboard so that you can see how well you are doing against peers (30 points).